 5 ways VR is changing the world for the better

-When Oculus Rift kickstarted virtual reality (VR) headsets back in 2012, I didn’t see them as anything more than a cool gadget to have, a novelty item that the world of tech could probably do without – like swegways.
+When Oculus Rift kickstarted virtual reality (VR) headsets back in 2012, I didn’t see them as anything more than a cool gadget to have.
+It was a novelty that the world of tech could probably do without – like swegways.

-My opinion was changed this weekend, after the BBC shared the story of a resident of a hospice in South London who has incurable cancer and, thanks to a VR headset, was able to revisit Jerusalem where she grew up.
+My opinion was changed this weekend, after the BBC shared the story of a resident of a hospice in South London who has incurable cancer.
+Thanks to a VR headset, she was able to fulfil her dying wish and revisit Jerusalem (where she grew up).

-A little more research unearthed that there are loads of wonderful uses for these VR headsets.
+With a little research, you find that there are loads of wonderful uses for VR headsets.
 People are finding more and more inventive ways to use this technology for the power of good.
+Here are just some that I think are share-worthy:

 1. In medicine